dmelo/diogomelofh/content/blog/16/export-amazon-ec2-instance-to-virtualbox.md

 ```

 This command might take a while.
 After it is done, you can copy
-`/opt/ec2.img.lzma` to your local machine or any other convinient place.
+`/opt/ec2.img.lzma` to your local machine or any other convenient place.

 * Obs.: If you rather not turn off the EC2 instance, during this procedure,
 you can try to make a snapshot of the root EBS and create another EBS from it.